Isayso/PlaylistEditor/README.md

 # Playlist Editor for Kodi

+Coming soon: Next release will use YoutubeExplode instead of youtube-dl

 Windows Editor/Player for Kodi playlist files (.m3u) with send link to Kodi and play with VLC, download of youtube videos with youtube-dl.
 Import links from internet, other players or local storage devices (NAS).
 NEW: Import of links from [VideoLinkSafe](https://github.com/Isayso/VideoLinkSafe) via Hotkey.